foreverfl/vscode/docs/cpp/configure-intellisense.md

 ### Option 1.
 Select a configuration option through the configuration Quick Pick

-Open the Quick Pick by entering **Select IntelliSense Configuration** in the Command Palette (`kb(workbench.action.showCommands)`), which shows you a dropdown with all of the configuration options found by the C/C++ extension on your machine.
+Open the Quick Pick by entering **Select IntelliSense Configuration** in the Command Palette (`Ctrl+Shift+P`), which shows you a dropdown with all of the configuration options found by the C/C++ extension on your machine.

 ![Select a compiler to configure for IntelliSense Quick Pick](images/intellisense/compiler-quick-pick.png)